Trotiflex/CobbleverseDiscordBot/README.md

 # CobbleverseDiscordBot

 CobbleverseDiscordBot is a Discord bot designed for the **Cobbleverse** modpack, a Pokémon-inspired Minecraft mod based on Cobblemon.
 The bot provides useful commands to help players explore the Cobbleverse world, including Pokémon evolution details, structure locations, starter Pokémon lists, champion information, and legendary Pokémon spawns.
+This bot is intended to be run locally on your machine.

 ## Features